 Unit No 3

-Title Working in Early In terventions
+Title Working in Early Ir nterventions

 Level 3

 GLH 32

 Total Hours 70

-Learning Outcomes The learner will: Assessment Criteria The learner can: Guidance
+Learning Outcomes The learner will: 3 Assessment Criteria The learner can: Guidance

-Explain how to plan the management of an early interventions caseload Explain the information requirements of case summaries Summarise policies and procedures relating to the management of case records Apply indicators in own area of practice Develop a plan to manage own caseload Implement plan to manage cases Demonstrate resilience in the management of cases Prepare case summaries for supervision Review and revise plans with line manager according to case records LO1 will include: identifying the early intervention strategy being implemented managing own time organisational skills AC1.2 and AC1.8 should include: any areas of concern progress what needs to happen next In AC1.5, AC1.6 and AC1.9 plans should include specific, measurable, attainable, realistic and timely (SMART) outcomes.
+1. Be able to manage an early intervention caseload in line with policies and procedures 1.
+Be able to manage an early intervention caseload in line with policies and procedures Explain how to plan the management of an early interventions caseload Explain the information requirements of case summaries Summarise policies and procedures relating to the management of case records Apply indicators in own area of practice Develop a plan to manage own caseload Implement plan to manage cases Demonstrate resilience in the management of cases Prepare case summaries for supervision Review and revise plans with line manager according to case priority Maintain case records LO1 will include: identifying the early intervention strategy being implemented managing own time organisational skills AC1.2 and AC1.8 should include: any areas of concern progress what needs to happen next In AC1.5, AC1.6 and AC1.9 plans should include specific, measurable, attainable, realistic and timely (SMART) outcomes.